holy names for our dybbuk

 2024

-The project takes inspiration from the Ashkenazi shamans, known as ba’alei shem (masters of the name), who commonly used the holy names for god to assist in healing rituals.
-The project’s movement score is inspired by Polish Jewish choreographer Judith Berg, renowned for her contributions to the Yiddish film “Der Dibuk” (1937, Poland), combining modern dance with traditional Yiddish folk movement.
+The project draws inspiration from Ashkenazi shamans, known as ba’alei shem (masters of the name), who traditionally invoked the many holy names of the divine in healing rituals.
+The movement score is influenced by Polish Jewish choreographer Judith Berg, celebrated for her contributions to the Yiddish film "Der Dibuk" (1937, Poland), blending modern dance with traditional Yiddish folk movements.
+The performance also includes an audio recording of Holocaust survivor Paula Spigler from Lodz, whose voice guides participants through a meditation inspired by the Sefer Yetzirah (Book of Creation), a Kabbalistic text that explores the connection between the Hebrew letters, the elements of nature, and the human body.
+During the performance, the audience is encouraged to actively engage in the ritual through both sound and movement.

 Release your dybbuk